 7. Ana e Vitória (2018)

-Ana and Vitória are two girls set in the backdrop of a musical extravaganza, who meet other by chance and fall for each other almost instantaneously.
+Ana and Vitória are two girls set in the backdrop of a musical extravaganza, who meet each other by chance and fall for each other almost instantaneously.
 Parties, dance and music form an integral part of this lesbian romance which also comprises of some steamy sequences and a few tragic overtures.
 Additionally, the beauty of the formative duration of a relationship is impeccably and convincingly portrayed throughout – perhaps the best feature of the film.
 Watch it for some of the best performances as far as South American Spanish movies are concerned.

 Read More: Funniest Movies on Netflix